corbs01/100-days-of-code/log.md

 **Thoughts:** Slowly getting the hang of the connection.
 One thing I could not quite interpret is the self.tail.next = x component.
 Apart from that it all makes sense.

 **Link to work:** https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/reading-files

+### Day 3: July 26, 2020

+**Today's Progress**: Continued course on binary trees in Stackskills.
+This looked at the rules of a binary tree, understanding decision tree, also looked at in-order, pre-order and post-order traversal.
+From this I went through the code in Python and commented the process.

+**Thoughts:** After revising the code multiple times I was starting to understand the process and how it all links together.
+I also started using comments for each line to break it down into smaller bits.

+**Link to work:**